zjcch7/SVG-Turorial/Ellipse.md

 -**Stroke-Width** is the boarders thickness.

 Once you have played around with it and gotten comfortable.
-Save it and
+Save it and view it in the browser.

 [Getting Started](https://github.com/zjcch7/SVG-Turorial/blob/main/Getting%20Started.md)